Outstanding Service is Our #1 Priority

 1966 was a momentous year for Bob.
 Besides purchasing the funeral home, he was married to June Gentry.
 They have one son, Jim who is also a Funeral Director and Embalmer.
 Jim works with his dad at the funeral home.

-Holly brings years of leadership and an unmatched level of compassion to the team here at Moore-Cortner and Jennings Moore-Cortner Funeral Homes as our Chief Operations Officer.
+Holly brings years of leadership and an unmatched level of compassion to the team here at Moore-Cortner, Watson Funeral Home and Memorial Park, and Jennings Moore-Cortner Funeral Homes as our Chief Operations Officer.
 Holly is married to Jim Cortner and has one son named Robert.
-Her parents are Bill and Rebecca Pyron of Winchester and her grandparents are Skip and Martha Parkes of Fayetteville.
-Holly enjoys living in Winchester and is a member of Winchester Cumberland Presbyterian Church.
+Her parents are Bill and Rebecca Pyron, formerly of Winchester; and her grandfather is Skip Parkes of Fayetteville.
+Holly enjoys living in Winchester and is a member of Trinity Episcopal Church.

 She enjoys spending time with family and friends and invites you to stop by and visit with her.

-Jennifer adds great value to our families by way of years of local service in the funeral industry.
-She is a 2006 graduate of Franklin County High School and recieved her associate degree in mortuary science from John A. Gupton Mortuary College.
-Jennifer serves as Vice - President on the Franklin County Raise A Reader program.
-Jennifer lives in Decherd with husband, Casey and their three children, Adalynn, Alanna and Caden.
-She is the daughter of Joretta Goins (Andy) Hobbs of Kingsport and Donald Jones of Kingsport and the granddaughter of the late Elmer and Edna Goins and Marlene Jones and the late Kenneth Jones.
+Jennifer adds great value to our families through years of local service in the funeral industry.
+She is a 2006 graduate of Franklin County High School, where she was drum major and played Clairnet in the band.
+Jennifer earner her associate degree in mortuary science from John A. Gupton Mortuary College in 2008.
+She is a Certified Crematory Operator through the NFDA and Certified Celebrant.
+Jennifer is currently an active board member and alto singer with the Winchester Civic Choir.
+She is the former Vice-President of the Franklin County Raise a Reader program associated with Dolly Parton's Imagination Library and Governors Books from Birth.
+She and her family attend Pelham Valley Church of God of Prophecy.
+In her spare time, you can find her cheering on her children at their sporting events, or volunteering with Franklin County Soccer Association.
+She enjoys watching I Love Lucy and listening to music.
+Jennifer is always ready for for the next trip to Dollywood, Disney, a cruise, or relaxation at the beach.
+Jennifer lives in Decherd with her husband, Casey and their three children, Adalynn, Alanna, and Caden.
+She is the daughter of Joretta Goins (Andy) Hobbs of Kingsport and Donald Jones of Kingsport.
+Jennifer is the granddaughter of the late Elmer and Edna Goins and the late Marlene and Kenneth Jones.

 Rebecca was born and raised in Franklin County, Tennessee.
 Rebecca is a graduate of Franklin County High School and John A. Gupton Mortuary College in Nashville, Tennessee, where she obtained her associate of arts degree in funeral service.
 As a dedicated funeral director and embalmer, she is committed to providing compassionate care to her families.
 She finds purpose in honoring lives and supporting families during their most difficult times.
 Her role as a wife and mother is equally cherished, as family is at the heart of everything she does.
 Rebecca's experiences in both her career and personal life have instilled in her a deep appreciation for the value of connections and the importance of honoring loved ones, making her work not just a job, but a meaningful calling.
 In her spare time, she enjoys, traveling, hiking, and spending time with her family.
 Rebecca is passionate about exploring the great outdoors, she believes every journey is an opportunity for growth and discovery.
 Rebecca currently resides in Winchester, with her husband, Lee Taylor, and son, Maverick Taylor.